GeoscienceAustralia/cloud/docs/_pages/aws_security_sub.md

 * Ask yourself the questions in the [AWS Well Architected Framework](https://d0.awsstatic.com/whitepapers/architecture/AWS_Well-Architected_Framework.pdf) about your application.
 * Have a read of the [AWS security whitepapers](https://aws.amazon.com/whitepapers/).
-* Familiarise yourself with GA security policies on the intranet.
+* Familiarise yourself with GA security policies on the intranet and with the APS Code of Conduct.
+Complete the Security Awareness eLearning course.
 Remember you can get in touch with the ICT IS Security team if you have any questions about IT security.

 ### And remember...
 Don't commit your AWS keys to git repositories!